visha99/login-in-flutter-with-firebase/README.md

 3. Log In in to the project with PasanaQ account
 4. Once you have access you should be able to see the project pasanaq_sol.

-## Download and install the SDK Dart
+## Download and install the Flutter SDK
 For download and installa the SDK Dart following the steps on this [link](https://dart.dev/get-dart)

 ## Dependencies